carol-hsu/carol-hsu.github.io/content/post/study/leetcode.md

 is there any kind of reward system for those who contribute the most?

-- Candidates can ace a question quickly in an interview simply because they just practiced a nearly identical one
+- Candidates can ace a question quickly in an interview simply because they just practiced a nearly identical one.

-Maybe that's why LeetCode has become a sort of "He Who Must Not Be Named".
+Maybe that's why LeetCode has become a sort of "He Who Must Not Be Named."
 When companies send out coding interview instructions, they often reference other materials.
 But in reality, most well-prepared candidates use LeetCode behind the scenes.